LT-IntroToAI-SY2526/assignment-0-dillshannon/writeup.md

 Commiting is savin your changes on your device so you and others can see your work, and pushing is pushing the button to save it.

 **3. What is a repository and what does it contain?**
+The repository is the project folder to save your work

 ---